How to Become a Counselor in Vermont

 Examinations

-CMHC licensure in Vermont (PDF, 335 KB) requires a passing score on both the National Counselor Examination for Licensure and Certification, and the National Clinical Mental Health Counseling Exam.
+Vermont requires a passing score on both the National Counselor Examination for Licensure and Certification (NCE) and the National Clinical Mental Health Counseling Examination (NCMHCE).
+Under Vermont’s current rules, examination results for first-time applicants must be obtained within five years of the final licensure decision.

 The NCE is a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
 It assesses knowledge, skills, and abilities in effective counseling services.